 reject |

-See DMARC Policies Explained for a deep dive on when to use each.
+See DMARC Policies Explained for a detailed guide on when to use each one.

 rua=mailto:dmarc@example.com